-First, in sectionsSections 1.2-1.4, we cover the basics: who drafted this Plan, why we did it, and what existing plans we relied on to do it.
+First, in Sections 1.2-1.4, we cover the basics: who drafted this Plan, why we did it, and what existing plans we relied on to do it.

-Next, in sections 2 and 3, you'llyou will learn about where the City manages lands.
-You'llYou will find descriptions of each park, greenway, and open space parcel inside the Plan area.
-(Not every parcel is described in great detail, because some parks already have existing management plans and it would be wasteful to reduplicate that work.)
-In each park, greenway, or open space, but we describe emphasize the key objectives the City needs to uphold when considering its vegetative fuels management activities.
+Next, in Sections 2 and 3, you will learn about where the City manages lands.
+You will find descriptions of each park, greenway, and open space parcel inside the Plan area.
+Not every parcel is described in great detail, but we emphasize the key objectives the City needs to uphold when considering its vegetative fuels management activities.
 Different parks or open spaces are managed for different objectives.

 In Section 4, we explain in more detail how vegetation management gets done.
 For instance, here you will find more detailed technical specifications about vegetation management activities and how they should be applied, including standards for desired conditions, mitigations to limit resource damage, and seasonal restrictions.
-The vegetation zones map presented in Section 4.1 describe where work will get done.
-The divide the City's parklands into five vegetation zones -- grassland, Valley oak woodland, riparian corridors, blue oakgray pine woodland, and upland mix.
-Zone by zone, the specifications in Section 4.2 explain what our parklands will look like when they'rethey are fire safe.
-Here, you'llyou will find the measurable metrics crews will aim to achieve in order to reduce fuel loading to acceptable ranges.-for the vegetation type they are working in.
-(These techniques and standards will be further fleshed out, with even more technical specifications, during the ETRenvironmental review process which begins with the release of this Plan.)
+The map presented in Section 4.1 divides the City's parklands into five vegetation zones -- grassland, Valley oak woodland, riparian corridors, blue oak-gray pine woodland, and upland mix.
+Zone by zone, the specifications in Section 4.2 explain what our parklands will look like when they are fire safe.
+Here, you will find the measurable metrics crews will aim to achieve to reduce fuel loading to acceptable ranges for the vegetation type they are working in.
+(These techniques and standards will be further fleshed out, with even more technical specifications, during the environmental review process which begins with the release of this Plan.)
 Finally, the vegetation treatment tools, or techniques, presented in Section 4.3 are the practices used to modify vegetation.
 They describe how work will get done.
-Again, the mitigations and best management practices the City will use to protect natural and cultural resources will be fully fleshed out in the ETRenvironmental review process.
+Again, the mitigations and best management practices the City will use to protect natural and cultural resources will be fully fleshed out in the environmental review process.

 In Section 5, we describe in greater detail several priority projects developed concurrently with this Plan.
-These fire hazard reduction projects, dependent on funding availability, will likely be the first vegetative fuels management projects implemented under this Planamong the first vegetative fuels management projects implemented under this Plan.
+These fire hazard reduction projects, dependent on funding availability, will likely be among the first vegetative fuels management projects implemented under this Plan.
 However, that does not mean they are the only places vegetation management will happen.
 The City will conduct routine thinning and invasives removal throughout the parks under this Plan, as funding allows, starting with final approval of this Plan in 2021 and continuing for many years.
 Through this Plan and its subsequent EIR, programmatic environmental review will have been done and useful, effective mitigation measures will have been defined for all City-managed parklands, greenways, and open spaces.
 That said, some supplemental environmental review will be needed for some projects, depending on their expected impacts, and it will always be conducted before implementation.

-In summary, Sections 1 through 3 provide the background information to understand thethis Plan activities.
+In summary, Sections 1 through 3 provide the background information to understand this Plan.
 Section 4 provides the more specific actions and recommendations of the Plan.
 Section 5 provides several priority projects the City intends to implement under the Plan.

-Section 6 is where you'll you will find the appendices.
-These documents are in many ways the most important parts of the plan.
-They describe the detailed work that was done in spring 2020 to assess fuels density and fire hazard across the City's parklands, and how City parklands managers will choose which fuels.
-This work was conducted to reduce firstensure this Plan was based on good data.
+Section 6 is where you will find the appendices.
+These documents describe the detailed work done in spring 2020 to assess fuels density and fire hazard across the City's parklands.
+This work was conducted to ensure this Plan was based on good data.